objectiv/objectiv.io/docs/docs/taxonomy/reference/overview.md

 ## Location Contexts
-LocationContexts are used to populate a [Tracker's](/tracking/core-concepts/trackers) or [Event's](/tracking/core-concepts/events.md) `location_stack` properties.
-A Location Stack is meant to describe accurately where an [Event](/tracking/core-concepts/events.md) originated in the UI, e.g.
+Used to populate the `location_stack` properties of an event.
+A Location Stack is meant to describe accurately where an event originated in the UI.
-Sections, Menus, etc.

 * [AbstractLocationContext](./location-contexts/AbstractLocationContext.md)
 * [ExpandableSectionContext](./location-contexts/ExpandableSectionContext.md)